 This page was reviewed or revised on Tuesday, April 24, 2012 2:08 PM

-Sarnia, ON – County of Lambton Community Health Services Department wants Sarnia-Lambton families to channel their efforts into exercise and go "screen-free" during Turn off the Screen Week, April 22-28.
+Sarnia, ON – County of Lambton Lambton Public Health wants Sarnia-Lambton families to channel their efforts into exercise and go "screen-free" during Turn off the Screen Week, April 22-28.

-"Screen-free week is recognized worldwide as an opportunity to unplug and to play, read, be creative, explore and spend time being active," says Anita Trusler, Health Promoter with Community Health Services.
+"Screen-free week is recognized worldwide as an opportunity to unplug and to play, read, be creative, explore and spend time being active," says Anita Trusler, Health Promoter with Lambton Public Health.
 "We are encouraging Sarnia-Lambton residents to focus on getting more active with their mind, body and soul as well by engaging in less sedentary activity."

 According to the Active Healthy Kids Report Card (2011), Canadian children spend an average of 8.6 hours per day in sedentary pursuits.
 The Canadian Society for Exercise Physiology suggests limiting "recreational screen time" to no more than two hours a day.